coutug/mini-app/README.md

 # mini-app
-mini app to test with k8s and releases
+Mini app to test with k8s and releases

 set those as env variables: